hainayanda/Draftsman/README.md

 ### Margined

-`Margined` is an simple way to add a margin to any `UIView`.
+`Margined` is a simple way to add a margin to any `UIView`.
 Example:

 ```swift
 Margined(by: 12) {